microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![Add Jenkins artifact](images/rm_addjenkinsartifact.png)

 1. The output .war file can now be deployed on Azure.
-For details on the deployment, refer to the [Deploying a dockerized Java app on Azure Web App](../dockerjava/){:target="_blank"}
+For details on the deployment, refer to the [Deploying a MySQL Backed Tomcat app on Azure Web App](../tomcat/)

 ## Additional Tasks